 With an Organization selected, click Subscriptions & Services from the left navigation bar to manage your Editor and Unity Teams subscriptions.

 To view the status of a subscription, select the subscription you wish to view from the list.
 The subscription details page allows you to add and assign seats for that Subscription.
 It also allows you to extend or upgrade your subscriptions.

 With an Organization selected, click Service Usage from the left navigation bar to view your Unity Teams cloud storage allocation and usage.

 Unity Teams includes some cloud storage, which you can adjust on a month-to-month basis.
 Click Manage storage to add or subtract space.
 For more information on managing storage, see How Do I Get More Cloud Storage In the knowledge base.

 With an Organization selected, click Edit Organization from the left navigation bar to change the Organization’s name and contact information.
 Only the Owner can change these settings.

 With an Organization selected, click Payment Methods from the left navigation bar to manage the credit cards that Unity stores for the Organization.
 Valid payment methods are required to purchase subscriptions or cloud storage.

 With an Organization selected, click Transaction History from the left navigation bar to view records of your purchases and payouts.
 Select a date range to query, then click Apply to view records for that period.

 The Purchases tab reports purchases you’ve made during the specified period.
 The Payouts tab reports payments you received from Unity for ads revenue.
 To receive payouts, you must set up a payment profile by clicking Payment Profile in the left navigation bar.
-For more information on Unity Ads revenue, see Revenue and payment.
+For more information on Unity Ads revenue and payment, see Finance.